How to clean an iron: 10 easy hacks to try

 A good alternative is to hire a cleaner for the job.

-The black stuff on the bottom of your iron is likely a mix of burnt fabric fibers, dirt, and residues from the spray you use when ironing.
+The black stuff on the bottom of your iron is likely a mix of burnt fabric fibres, dirt, and residues from the spray you use when ironing.
 This gunk has to be removed ASAP to avoid staining and damaging your clothes.

 The brown droplets coming off of your iron are likely due to gunk buildup in the steam holes, which can be a little trickier to clean.